yaws-rs/io_uring-utils/io-uring-epoll/README.md

 When io_uring meets epoll

-This will save system calls for setting file handle readiness checks especially in busy eventloops that have a lot of on/off readiness activity.
+Save system calls for setting file handle readiness checks especially in busy eventloops that have a lot of on/off readiness activity.

 Please note that epoll is different to reqular poll and is only available on Linux kernel

 Epoll itself has been in the Linux kernel around 20 years but io_uring has recently added the EpollCtl OpCode support in order to bypass the need of systerm calls to control it.

 This is not a portable implementation given Windows I/O rings or MacOS doesn't provide anything related with their relevant epoll implementations if any.

 Add to dependencies
 ```ignore